Haiti

 • Grave acts of violence, including forcible recruitment of children, as well as systematic sexual violence, particularly against women and girls.

-• Under resourced and outnumbered police force.
+• Political instability, weak state institutions and under resourced and outnumbered police force.

 • Near-complete impunity for violence against civilians, emboldening gang members to perpetrate further abuses.